 4) Low Contrast

 Does that sound like something you’re after?
 If so, add a diffuser to your flash, or move your subject into the shade.
-For many photos, this will be a noticeable improvement.
+For landscape photography, wait until an overcast day, or until the sun has set below the horizon.
+For many photos, this will be a good way to complement your subject.

 The emotions of low contrast: